 Do you qualify for a deduction?

-- AGI threshold increase.
-Starting in 2013, the amount of allowable medical expenses you must exceed before you can claim a deduction is 10 percent of your adjusted gross income (AGI).
+- AGI threshold.
+The amount of allowable medical expenses you must exceed before you can claim a deduction is 7.5 percent of your adjusted gross income (AGI).
 For example, if your annual income is $50,000, you can only deduct medical expenses that exceed $3,750.

 - You must itemize.
-You can only claim your medical expenses if you itemize deductions on your federal tax return.
-You can’t claim these expenses if you take the standard deduction.
+You can only claim your medical expenses if you itemize deductions on your federal tax return, Form 1040, Schedule A. You can’t claim these expenses if you take the standard deduction.

 - No double benefit.
 You can’t claim a tax deduction for medical expenses you paid with funds from your Health Savings Accounts or Flexible Spending Arrangements.
 Amounts paid with funds from those plans are usually tax-free.

 - You may deduct the cost of gluten-free (GF) food that is in excess of the cost of the gluten containing food that you are replacing.
 For example, if a loaf of gluten-free bread costs $5.00 and a comparable loaf of gluten containing bread costs $2.50, you may include in your medical expenses the excess cost of $2.50 for each loaf of bread you purchase.

 - The full cost of special items needed for a GF diet may be deducted.
 An example is the cost of xanthan gum used in gluten-free home baked items, which is never used in a gluten containing recipe.

 - If you make a special trip to a store to purchase GF foods, the cost of your transportation to and from the store is deductible.
 For 2021, you may deduct 16 cents per mile traveled.
 You may also include tolls and parking fees.